2007–08 Notre Dame Fighting Irish men's basketball team: Roster

 Notre Dame began the season with 12 scholarship players and two walk-ons.
 Rob Kurz, the only senior on the team, was named team captain prior to the season.
 In the 2006–07 season, Tory Jackson took over the point guard position after Kyle McAlarney was suspended.
 With McAlarney's return, Brey dissolved the position and both are listed as guards.

 Coaches

 Notre Dame was coached by Mike Brey and his staff.
 In his eighth-year at the position, Brey accumulated a 142–78 (.646) record at Notre Dame before the season.

 Schedule

 Notre Dame's schedule was announced on September 5, 2007.
 The Big East expanded all of its teams' schedules from 16 games to 18 games in conference so that all of the teams would play each other.
 Notre Dame added 12 games out of conference to precede them.
-Notre Dame plays 17 home games, eight away games, and four games on a neutral court, prior to the Big East tournament.
+Notre Dame played 17 home games, eight away games, and four games on a neutral court, prior to the Big East tournament.